Does Jello Contain Collagen? (Whats the Link?)

 Have you ever enjoyed a wobbly Jello bowl and wondered, "Hey, does this tasty treat contain collagen?"

-In this blog post, we'll dive into Collagen and gelatin to uncover what these proteins are all about.
+In this blog post, we'll explore how collagen and gelatin are both important for nutritional health and uncover what these proteins are all about, including the difference between gelatin and collagen.

 We'll also reveal whether or not your favorite colorful dessert hides some surprising health benefits.